RedHatRanger/Git101/labs/12_git_reset_and_git_revert.md

 ![image](https://github.com/user-attachments/assets/ad752b2d-3965-4a5b-84e3-cae50a630554)

+>But if we reset with the hard reset, the commit will be reset without saving all those changes.
 ![image](https://github.com/user-attachments/assets/71414a14-c1fb-4d07-ba24-d7d16e00b3cb)

 ## Quick Review of Previous Labs
 - **Lab 1**: We set up Git and saved our very first files.